Links for Reference

 We will follow a "document as you go" approach where we write up the most commonly asked/needed articles first, and then add to the article set as additional user needs or questions surface.
 We don’t need to document everything exhaustively right away (particularly when it comes to advanced features or edge scenarios), but focus more on the tasks users need to perform most often.

-If you would like to modify or edit an article owned by someone else, please use the “Note” option in Screensteps to request the owner's permission and/or notify the owner of any changes, comments, questions or suggestions.
+If you modify or review an article owned by someone else, please use the “Note” option in Screensteps to notify the owner of any changes, comments, questions or suggestions.

 If an article is empty (i.e. article is a placeholder for a task yet to be documented), be sure to mark it as “Needs Content.”